Get,

 I would highly recommend that you should perform Kandharasana either before or after any forward-bend position.
 Kandharasana usually acts as a preparatory pose for chakrasana.
 To avail maximum benefits, you can do three rounds of kandharasana or more according to your level of physical fitness.

-Dr. Siddharth Gupta, MD
+Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Other benefits of Kandharasana:
+Other Benefits of Kandharasana:

 • Asanas like kandharasana may help improve digestion.2